-When an options strategy fails, many write the whole category off as risky and dangerous investments.
+When an options strategy fails, many write the entire category off as risky and dangerous investments.
 This is unfortunate because options strategies may help investors meet various investing objectives.
 It is not the options themselves that are risky.
 It is how they are used that matters.

 - Excessive Leverage